KyleKing/dotfiles/dot_config/nvim/README-KYLE.md

 - `<>` indicates that the inner keys need to be typed. `C-` is `ctrl` and `M-` is for meta (`cmd`).
 - `<:wq>` is save and quit vs. `<:q!>` quit and discard changes.
 Press `<ENTER>` to apply
 - `<ESC>` normal mode
-- Clicking does move the curosr in WezTerm
+- Clicking does move the cursor in WezTerm
 - Individual Keys (only works in normal mode)
     - `h (left) j (down has '_') k (up) l (right)
     - `i` insert